A 26-year-old passenger has died after a car collided with a tree at Camperdown Park.

 “Emergency services attended, however the 26-year-old died at the scene.

-A spokesperson for the fire service, said: “We were called by police to attend a one vehicle RTC at 11.11pm and we mobilised two appliances from Macalpine Road.
+A spokesperson said: “We were called by police to attend a one vehicle RTC at 11.11pm and we mobilised two appliances from Macalpine Road.

 “Cutting equipment and spreading tools were used as passengers had to be cut from the vehicle.

-“The police were also in attendance and the ambulance service were aware of the RTC.”
+“The police were also in attendance and the ambulance services were aware of the RTC.”